How do you update your site? - 8 ideas

-I would also add that we get orders to update the site quite often.
+I would also add that we receive orders to update the site quite often.
 This is the natural order of things as the Internet is constantly evolving and in many ways it is necessary to keep up with the times.
-The thing is that it is worth defining exactly what the modernization should be.
+The fact is that it is worth determining exactly what modernization should be.

-If we want to change something, then at a certain angle, there is always an incentive to do it:
+If we want to change something from a certain angle, there is always an incentive to do so:

 - Tired of light hair color?
 Then we want to darken it.

-- Is your car no longer in service?
-Let's then replace it with another one more suitable for our lifestyle.
+- Is your car no longer serving its intended purpose?
+Let's then replace it with another, more suitable for our lifestyle.

-- Are your running shoes very worn?
-Then it's worth looking for new ones.
+- Are your running shoes worn out?
+Then you should look for new ones.

-- if there are any features currently missing from the site, that would be useful and worth implementing,
+- if there are any features currently missing on the site that would be useful and worth implementing,

-- are there elements in the current version that should be removed,
+- if there are elements in the current version that should be removed,

-- maybe something just doesn’t work or doesn’t work the way you expect, so that would be nice update the system,
+- maybe something just doesn’t work or doesn’t work the way you expect, so it would be nice to update the system,

 - how competitors work, whether their sites are developing, what innovations they have introduced recently.

-However, I understand that sometimes someone may feel that it is worth updating the site, but they themselves do not know why.
+However, I understand that sometimes someone may feel that it is worth updating the site, but he himself does not know for what reason.
 This is understandable, so below you will find a list of eight examples of questions that are usually worth updating on the site.

 Why update your site? - 8 examples of elements to change

-The importance of the search engine on the site is something that Internet owners regularly learn about shops.
+The importance of a site search engine is something that online store owners are regularly aware of.

 These days, it's no longer just a box with buttons.
-Enhancements such as suggesting phrases or filtering results are becoming more common.
+Various enhancements are becoming more and more common, including suggesting phrases or filtering results.

-If your site has a search engine, I can confidently recommend my text on the topic: How should a search engine work and look on a site?
+If your site has a search engine, I can confidently recommend my text on the topic: How should a search engine work and look like on a site?

-If search engine bots are more favorable to rich sites with lots of valuable content, how can we modernize like a company website?
+If search engine robots are more favorable to rich sites with lots of valuable content, how can you modernize, for example, a company site?

-After all, no one is going to force text into the "Contact us" or it makes no sense to expand the offer pages with extra text that no one will read anyway.
+After all, no one is going to forcibly stuff text into a "Contact Us" subpage or pointlessly expand offer pages with extra text that no one will read anyway.

-You need to act in another way, namely: enter a blog.
+You need to act differently, namely: enter a blog.

-You can find lots of topics for blog posts.
+You can find many topics for blog posts.

-The more valuable text your domain has, the better it looks and users, and search engines.
-By blogging, you won't notice any difference at first, but after a few months of success it will start to pay off.
+The more valuable texts in your domain, the better both users and search engines look at it.
+By blogging, you won't notice any difference at first, but after a few months of successful work, it will start to pay off.

-For For more information, see this text: Is blogging a business necessity these days?
+For more details see this text: is blogging a necessity for business these days?

-It makes sense to update your site to make it look as good as possible on mobile devices.
+It makes sense to update your site so that it displays as best as possible on mobile devices.

-Responsiveness has been the absolute standard for several years, but despite this, you can still find sites that which you need to "compress" on mobile phones to see anything on them.
+Responsiveness has been the absolute standard for several years, but despite this, you can still find sites that need to be “compressed” on mobile phones in order to see anything on them.

-If applicable to your site, believe me - it's time to change something.
+If this applies to your site, believe me - it's high time to change something.

-As the saying goes, "you eat with your eyes".
+As they say, "you eat with your eyes".
 The same saying can be applied to websites.
 If a site is not visually appealing to us, then it is of little interest.

-Refreshing colors, changing fonts, swapping elements, generally "beautifying" the presentation of content - it's all in greatly improves our experience of the site.
+Refreshing colors, changing the font, swapping elements, generally "beautifying" the presentation of content - all this greatly improves our perception of the site.